lmc2179/lmc2179.github.io/drafts/isoelastic.md

 The above analysis is, when you get down to it, mostly algebra.
 It's useful algebra to be sure, but it is really just repeated manipulation of the functional form $\alpha x ^ \beta$.

+we should not mistake analytical convenience for truth

 # outro

 Some other options, esp. w/ zeros: